“We hebben meer gemeen dan we misschien willen toegeven."

 It absolutely is.
 It's about the rage.
 It's about the rave.
 Don't forget, we raved as kids too.
 For me it started with the UK rave sound in the early nineties, evolving into the harder dancey stuff from Germany to the Dutch Gabber, even.
 We've all been teenagers ready to rock the fuck out.
 When you become older, it's all of the sudden not cool anymore and then it seems you'll need to party like you're a sophisticated old person, tasting wine.
 I still like jumping, sweating and losing myself, to be honest.
 I'll do the relaxing when I'm not partying.
 Wait, wasn't it always about the party anyway?
 What happened to actually partying at a party and just having fun?

-I think it would be good to recognise that the overground feeds the underground too.
+I think it would be good to recognize that the overground feeds the underground too.
 Danny Tenaglia once sent out an email to his fellow DJs at a time when a similar discussion was taking place.
 A lot of people were throwing shade at Tiësto for being too cheesy/pop, too accessible and too mainstream.
 This whole discussion about underground vs mainstream is really nothing new.
 Danny said something like: "Tiësto is the My First Sony of dance music, and it will get kids interested in dance music.
 Some of them will develop their musical tastes and appetites and I happen to be an acquired taste and I'm cool with that."

 To many at the time, Tiësto was their first experience.
 After that, some of them grow into the cooler or underground stuff.
 I've seen it happen over many generations.